ljgreen/ErasureCoding/README.md

 3. XOR Coding is also included, but the number of parity chunk is limited to 1 similar to RAID5.

-4. A simple example about how to use them to do data encoding, delta encoding, and data decoing is in the main.c file.
+4. A simple example about how to use them for data encoding, delta encoding, and data decoing is in the file main.c.

-5. Static and shared library can be generated using make.
+5. Static and dynamic library can be generated using make.

 # Install